sheeproj/test-regression/README.md

 y = f(x0, x1) = x0 + x1
 ```

-This is just a test-code for myself.
+This is just a test-code for my practice.

 # test1_nnabla.py